-Mr. Holsey's style of artwork over the year has gone from abstract, in which the subject is no longer recognizable, to genre painting art depicting everyday scenes, and back to abstract.
-Since the early 1990s, Mr. Holsey has been exhibited all over the metropolitan area, especially in Montgomery County.
-In 1990, eight of his painting were featured in the Montgomery County Executive Office Building for Black History Month, and he has painted murals in seven schools over the last twenty years.
+Mr. Holsey's style of artwork over the years has gone from abstract, in which the subject is no longer recognizable, to genre painting art depicting everyday scenes, and back to abstract.
+Since the early 1990's, Mr. Holsey has exhibited his artwork all over the metropolitan area, especially in Montgomery County.
+In 1990, eight of his paintings were featured in the Montgomery County Executive Office Building for Black History Month.
+He also painted murals in seven schools over the last twenty years.

-Mr. Holsey has eight paintings and six mid- medium illustrations in print, including his “Giclee Prints” which are available in limited quantities.
-He currently teaches Fundamentals of Art, Advanced Art, Drawing, Painting, and Ceramics.
+Mr. Holsey currently teaches Fundamentals of Art, Advanced Art, Drawing, Painting and Ceramics.
+He has eight paintings and six mid- medium illustrations in print, including his “Giclee Prints” which are available in limited quantities.

 Mr. Edward “Potts” Potskowski attended State University of New York at Albany as a State of New York Regents Scholar.
 He received his BS in Political Science.
 While attending school at SUNY, he fell in love with Photography as a unique art form to learn to see the world around him in layers and dimensions and to express his thoughts and feelings about all that he saw through the art of photography.
 He became Photo Editor of the university's newspaper and yearbook and since then, his work has been published in over 400 books and magazines.
 He has been selected numerous times to be a guest speaker for both the Columbia and Maryland Scholastic Press Association Conventions.